tableau/connector-plugin-sdk/docs/oauth.md

 If the authorization server supports dynamic port ranges for native applications then that should be used.
 This is the default behavior for Tableau OAuth clients.
 If the authorization server does not support this, then enable OAUTH_CAP_FIXED_PORT_IN_CALLBACK_URL, and specify a set of `<redirectUrisDesktop>` in the OAuth config.

 ### redirectUrisDesktop Format
+- Starting in Tableau 2023.1, You can use any valid loopback address like `http://localhost:[portnumber]/Callback`, `http://127.0.0.1:[portnumber]/Callback` (IPv4), `http://[::1]:[portnumber]/Callback` (IPv6).
+If you use loopback address other than localhost, enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS as well.
 - Before Tableau 2023.1, the redirectUrisDesktop must be of the form `http://localhost:[portnumber]/Callback`.
 If you need to use loopback address other than localhost, you can enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS, but the `<redirectUrisDesktop>` should still specify localhost.
 The callback at runtime will be rewritten to something like http://127.0.0.1:55555/Callback.
-- Starting in Tableau 2023.1, You can use any valid loopback address like `http://localhost:[portnumber]/Callback`, `http://127.0.0.1:[portnumber]/Callback` (IPv4), `http://[::1]:[portnumber]/Callback` (IPv6).
-If you use loopback address other than localhost, enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS as well.

 For more information on see [RFC 8252: Loopback Interface Redirection](https://datatracker.ietf.org/doc/html/rfc8252#section-7.3).

+### Desktop Secrets
+Native installed applications cannot distribute client secrets confidentially.
+This is expected and allowed by the OAuth spec, see [RFC 8252](https://datatracker.ietf.org/doc/html/rfc8252#section-8.5).
+Instead of relying on client secrets for security, we follow best practice and use the authorization code flow with PKCE.
+For custom OAuth configs, if your IDP does not require a client secret for desktop apps, then ignore it, but be sure to enable PKCE.

 ## Custom OAuth Configs on Desktop
 *Available starting in Tableau 2023.1*